NullCrew/disastroid/README.md

 # Disastroid

-A one stop solution to avoid getting caught in disasters.
+A one-stop solution to avoid getting caught in disasters.

 ## Features